When lawyers go bad, they do it in a big way.

 Frank Egan, the first public defender for the city of San Francisco wanted to disappear after his financial house of cards began to collapse.
 Beth Carpenter and Haiman Clein were trying to take custody of Beth’s niece.
 Joe Peel killed a fellow judge who threatened to take disciplinary action against him.

-But what Tilmer Eugene Thompson was thinking when he hired a man to hire a man to kill his wife Carol, 34, in 1963 is in dispute.
+But what Tilmer Eugene Thompson was thinking when he hired a man to hire a man to kill his wife Carol, 34, in 1963 disputable.
 His motive might have been money, but then again, it might have been his obsessive love for his former mistress.
 In the end, he got neither.

 Mastrian became active in the Minneapolis underworld and was a suspect in a gangland murder.
 Thompson became active in the Minneapolis bar, established a successful general law practice, and even taught some clases at William Mitchell law school.
 He was an elder and trustee in his church.